 A diverse body of physicians is needed to care for an increasingly diverse population of children in the United States.
-To this end, Children’s National aims to attract applicants who are from diverse backgrounds, in many respects, including ethnicity, nationality, and sexual orientation.
+To this end, Children’s National aims to attract applicants who are from diverse backgrounds, in many respects, including race, ethnicity, nationality and sexual orientation.

 Nationally, there is a disparity between the percentages of children and physicians from certain minority groups.
 To help address this disparity, Children’s National aims to support the development of academic pediatricians from underrepresented minorities (URM) in pediatrics.

-Exciting developments this year include the establishment of a scholarship program to expose fourth-year medical students from URM to academic pediatrics through mentored and funded clinical rotations.
-We are also establishing a mentorship program to expand the support of our multiple minority trainees.
+Exciting developments include the establishment of the Minority Senior Scholarship Program, a program to expose fourth-year medical students from URM to academic pediatrics through mentored and funded clinical rotations.
+For more information on diversity and our programs, please email the Pediatric Chief Residents at email@example.com.